 Bilateral tapping is another way to release bad feelings, and is done by alternately tapping the right and left sides of the body—tapping one’s knees, upper arms or shoulders.

 The R in EMDR stands for reprocessing, which is the replacement of a negative thought with a positive one—an affirmation such as, “I am safe” or “I am a good person.”
-By all means follow the protocol, but bear in mind that the problem is not that we are perceiving our ego incorrectly; it is rather that the ego we identify with isn’t our true self.
+By all means follow the protocol, but bear in mind that it isn’t an inaccurate view of the self that is the cause of grief, fear and shame, but our identification with that self.

 The video below demonstrates how simple it is to do EMDR and bilateral tapping.
-In it a therapist helps a young man to let go of his feeling of being unloved, which was attached to the memory of breaking up with his girlfriend when he was eighteen.
+In it a therapist helps a young man to let go of his grief over being abandoned, which was attached to the memory of breaking up with his girlfriend.
 He uses the thought of the breakup to bring up the feeling of grief.
-Notice how relaxed his body is: physical tension is associated with psychologically holding on, and physical relaxation is associated with letting go.
+Notice how relaxed his body is: physical tension is associated with holding on to a feeling, and physical relaxation is associated with letting go.

 EMDR/Bilateral tapping protocol